AdaptiveMotorControlLab/CellSeg3D/README.md

 ```
 Then go into Plugins > napari-cellseg-annotator, and choose which tool to use.

-- **Review loader**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
+- **Reviewer**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
 It then saves the status of each file in a csv, for easier monitoring.
-- **Inference loader**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells.
+- **Inferer**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells.
-- **Training loader**:  This module allows you to train segmentation algorithms from labeled volumes.
+- **Trainer**:  This module allows you to train segmentation algorithms from labeled volumes.
 - **Crop utility**: This module allows you to crop your volumes and labels dynamically, by selecting a fixed size volume and moving it around the image.

 ## Contributing